MadMonkey87/InnerCore.Api.DeConz/README.md

 	client.SendCommandAsync(command);

+### Reading Sensor events in realtime

+DeConz allows you to read sensor events in realtime using websockets (this is not supported on Philips Hue however).
+After you created a DeConConz client you can register for sensor events:

+	client.SensorChanged += Client_SensorChanged;

+    ...

+	private static void Client_SensorChanged(object sender, Models.WebSocket.SensorChangedEvent e) {
+        // handle the event here
+        // e.Id: the id of the sensor
+        // e.state: the current state of the sensor if it has changed
+        // e.config: the current config of the sensor if it has changed }

+After that you can start listening to events

+    await client.ListenToEvents();

+You then will get events as long as the ListenToEvents task has not completed (i.e. when the server connection is lost).

+It is also possible to provide a cancellation token in case you wan't to close the connection manually:

+    var cancellationTokenSource = new CancellationTokenSource();
+    var task = client.ListenToEvents(cancellationTokenSource.Token);

+    cancellationTokenSource.Cancel();

 ## How To install?
 Download the source from GitHub or get the compiled assembly from NuGet [InnerCore.Api.DeConz on NuGet](https://nuget.org/packages/InnerCore.Api.DeConz).

 ### Open Source Project Credits
 * adapted from Q42.HueApi
 * Newtonsoft.Json is used for object serialization